- Sat 02 September 2023

 I've toyed with docker a fair amount of time.
 There's a lot going on to get a working container so let me summarize a bit of what I'll show here:

-1. We use a multistage docker build to separate the build (builder) stage from the final (app) stage and a development stage (dev) for development purposes.
+builder) stage from the final (app) stage and a development stage (dev) for development purposes. - We use

-4. We create a user and a group to avoid running as root at both levels.
-At both dev and prod levels, this user may or not may have access to sudo.
+app-prestage for doing development e.g. using devcontainers, and from theappstage for production. - We create a user and a group to avoid running as root at both levels.
+At both dev and prod levels, this user may or not may have access to

 What follows are my dry, unpolished notes about how to do this.
 My goal is to turn this into a workshop at some point.